-Wendy has facilitated writing workshops since 1994, including at Cornerstone's support groups, the Women & Spirituality conference at MSU Mankato, All About the Journey healing center, The Aliveness Project, Unity Minneapolis, El Colegio High School, and Celebrate Yourself and Fabric (formerly Jacob's Well) women's retreats.
-Wendy received 2008 and 2009 McKnight grants through COMPAS Community Art Program to teach writing workshops for youth in crisis.
+I have facilitated writing workshops since 1994, including at Cornerstone's support groups, the Women & Spirituality conference at MSU Mankato, All About the Journey healing center, The Aliveness Project, Unity Minneapolis, El Colegio High School, and Celebrate Yourself and Fabric (formerly Jacob's Well) women's retreats.
+I received 2008 and 2009 McKnight grants through COMPAS Community Art Program to teach writing workshops for youth in crisis.
 The project at SafeZone and Face to Face Academy developed into an art installation showcasing their recorded writings.
-When it was noted that students' reading scores improved, she was hired as Face to Face's writing instructor.
+When it was noted that students' reading scores improved, I was hired as Face to Face's writing instructor.

-In 2012 she was awarded a MN State Arts Board Artist Initiative grant to teach writing workshops in twelve non-profit arts and human service organizations.
-She continues to teach at Pathways: A Healing Center, in Mn prisons, and in community spaces such as public libraries, yoga studios, churches, and cafes.
+In 2012 I was awarded a MN State Arts Board Artist Initiative grant to teach writing workshops in twelve non-profit arts and human service organizations.
+I continue to teach at Pathways: A Healing Center, in Mn prisons, and in community spaces such as public libraries, yoga studios, churches, and cafes.

 I was awarded a Saint Louis Park Arts & Culture grant to facilitate a writing group that exhibited their writings in local businesses and community centers.

 I have taught memoir at MCTC and Minneapolis community ed. programs.

-In addition, Wendy has managed shelters for the homeless and visited incarcerated teens.
-She is trained as a hospice volunteer and as a facilitator of Monologue Life Stories.
-Wendy studied Indigenous healing, ceremony, and spiritual traditions with Earthwalks for Health and lived in Mexico and Israel.
-She has collected wisdom teachings from these cultures, as well as written memoirs of her adventures.
+I studied Indigenous healing, ceremony, and spiritual traditions with Earthwalks for Health and lived in Mexico and Israel.
+I have collected wisdom teachings from these cultures, as well as written memoirs of my adventures.

-Wendy's passion is to lead writing workshops for those who may not think of themselves as writers but have a story to tell.
-Her teaching method encourages dedicated writers to develop and sustain a writing practice and guides their story-telling skills by offering feedback and craft tips.
-Wendy believes in the power of words to transform our lives and our world.
-She believes that writing fulfills the soul's longing for connection and meaning and her motto is The shortest bridge between us is a story.
+My passion is to lead writing workshops for those who may not think of themselves as writers but have a story to tell.
+My teaching method encourages dedicated writers to develop and sustain a writing practice and guides their story-telling skills by offering feedback and craft tips.
+I believe in the power of words to transform our lives and our world.
+I believe that writing fulfills the soul's longing for connection and meaning and my motto is The shortest bridge between us is a story.

 photo by Nazara Matos